hmgu-itg/imputationserver-doc/docs/data-sensitivity.md

 # Data Security

-Since data is transfered to our server located in Munich, a wide array of security measures are in force:
+Since data are transfered to our server located in Munich, a wide array of security measures are in force:

 - The complete interaction with the server is secured with HTTPS.
-- Input data is deleted from our servers as soon it is not needed anymore.
+- Input data are deleted from our servers as soon it is not needed anymore.
 - We only store the number of samples and markers analyzed, we don't ever "look" at your data in anyway.
 - All results are encrypted with a strong one-time password - thus, only you can read them.
 - After imputation is finished, the data uploader has 7 days to use an encrypted connection to get results back.